Landsil/apps_script--GoogleWorkspace_UserManager/README.md

 1. Title
 2. Department
 3. Manager
-4. Description (Employee type)
-5. Gender Pronoun (custom field)
+4. Gender Pronoun (custom field)
-6. Archived state (You need archived licences to use it)
+5. Archived state (You need archived licences to use it)

 ### How-To's